By Fiona McKim

 - Only get the dryer out when hair is maximum 10% wet, but you mustn’t towel dry it to get to that stage.

 - Use a wide-toothed comb, never a brush, to detangle.
+Yes this will take a bare minimum of 25 minutes to work painfully through your sodden locks.

 - Stick to the lowest heat and speed settings throughout the blow dry and hold the dryer six inches away from your head at all times.
 Your guess is as good as mine as to how we’re supposed to perform that manoeuvre at the backs of our heads…